 Another highly popular and informal way to greet someone (or say goodbye) is “Čau”, pronounced more or less like “ciao”.
 In this case, the origin is easier to pinpoint: Italy.
 What’s most interesting, though, is its etymological meaning: in Italian, “ciao” is derived from “schiavo”, which means “slave” or “servant”.
 This, in turn, was formed from “slavo” the word for… “Slavic”.
 During the Middle-Ages, many slaves in cities such as Venice or Genoa were of Slavic origin.
 So, whenever Czechs say “čau” to one another, one might argue they’re actually calling each other “Slavic slave”.

 Less widely-used than the first ones, “nazdar” is yet another way to say “hi”.
 Literally meaning “to the success”, the idiom dates back to the mid-19th century.
-At the height of the “Czech national awakening”, a group of patriots launched a nation-wide program to collect money to fund the construction of the first Czech-language theatre in Prague – thus countering the influence of German.
+At the height of the “Czech national awakening”, a group of patriots launched a nation-wide program to collect money to fund the construction of the first Czech-language theatre in Prague – to counter the influence of German.
 As any successful marketing operation, a catchy slogan was found: “Na zdar Národního Divadla!” (“To the success of the National Theatre!”).
 It quickly spread and became a way for people to salute each other in the streets.
 Although the theatre itself burned down a few weeks after its opening, another “crowd-funding” operation was launched and, in 1883, the National Theatre rose from its ashes.
-Today, it’s one of Prague’s most iconic architectural landmarks and cultural institutions (now you understand our cover picture choice).
+Today, it’s one of Prague’s most iconic architectural landmarks and cultural institutions.

 If those three are not enough, you can opt for “Čus”, imported from the German word “tschüss”.
 Although not as popular as the previous ones, it might still come in handy and is yet-another example of the Czech language’s diverse and multi-national roots.